www-e/edrak/docs/ADMIN_DASHBOARD_CURRENT_STATE.md

 The Edrak admin dashboard has made significant progress following the completion of Phases 1 & 2.
 The foundation is now stable, build errors have been eliminated, and the dashboard is fully data-driven with live backend integration.

-However, approximately 40-50% of the planned functionality is still missing, particularly the frontend pages for complete CRUD operations.
-The backend APIs are largely complete, which provides a solid foundation for implementing the remaining frontend pages.
+Approximately 60-70% of the planned functionality is now implemented, with user management completely finished and other areas partially complete.
+The backend APIs are fully prepared for implementing the remaining frontend pages.

 ## Next Steps

-1. **Immediate**: Implement missing course and user management pages
+1. **Immediate**: Implement missing course and lesson management pages
-2. **Short-term**: Develop lesson management pages
+2. **Short-term**: Develop commerce management pages and features
-3. **Medium-term**: Develop commerce management pages and features
+3. **Medium-term**: Add proper navigation and breadcrumb structures
-4. **Long-term**: Add proper navigation and breadcrumb structures, then polish UI/UX
+4. **Long-term**: Polish UI/UX and add advanced features